JSurgeon/Biodiversity-Dashboard/README.md

 1. Read in data from `samples.json`
 2. Create horizantal bar chart with a dropdown menu of individuals to display the top 10 OTUs found in that individual
 ![](/Images/horizontal_bar.png)

+3. Create bubble chart that displays each sample